-Note: Since mathematical problems arise when the divider is zero, CMX does not calculate Percent of Reading Error if the Oideal (respectively Iideal) is zero.
+Note: Since mathematical problems arise when the divider is zero, CMX does not calculate Percent of Reading Error if the O{ideal} (respectively I{ideal}) is zero.
+If the absolute value of 'Error in Engineering Units / Span' < Epsilon, then the error is always 0.
 In general: Avoid using Percent of Reading error calculation if there are Calibration Points near zero.
 See also chapter Error Resolution, Percentage Errors.